 2. Shared walls

 If you live in a semi-detached, link-detached or terraced house always remember to be courteous.
-You’ll share at least one wall with your neighbours, try to use any loud appliances during the day and avoid late-night uses.
+You’ll share at least one wall with your neighbours, so try to use any loud appliances during the day and avoid late-night uses.
 Also, mount your TV on a stand, rather than the wall to help reduce the amount of noise that would go through the shared wall.
 If you need to do some work, hang a shelf or drill a hole, make sure you’ve let your neighbours know that there may be some noise for a few moments whilst you get the job done.

 If you do not have off-street parking, try to make sure you’re not blocking their parking bay.
 If you’ve got guests coming over, try to find somewhere else to park or ask your neighbours if they’d mind you blocking theirs for the evening.
 Always avoid presuming that they do not need the space as they don’t have a car – they could also have guests that same night!